A Calder\'on type inverse problem for tree graphs: Reconstruction of a weighted tree from the Dirichlet-to-Neumann matrix

-In this section we solve the inverse problem of recovering a weighted discrete tree from the Schur complement of the corresponding discrete Laplacian.
-Throughout this section all graphs are trees.
+In this section we prove the main result of this note.
+Throughout this section all graphs are trees, and we choose

-The proof of the main result of this section requires some preparation.
-One of its ingredients will be the following lemma, which can be found in~\cite[Proposition~1]{Kirkland1996}.
+The proof of the main result requires some preparation.
+One of its main ingredients will be the following lemma, which can be found in~\cite[Proposition~1]{Kirkland1996}.
 Here the \textit{reduced Laplacian} $L_v (\cG)$ appears, which by definition is the matrix obtained from $L (\cG)$ by removing the line and column that correspond to the vertex $v$.
-We point out that the same argument as in Step~1 of the proof of Proposition~\ref{prop:Schur} yields that the reduced Laplacian is invertible.

 \begin{lemma} Let $\cG$ be a finite weighted tree.
 Then for any vertex $v \in \cV$ the entry $(i,j)$ of the inverse $L_v (\cG)^{-1}$ of the reduced Laplacian equals $\sum_{e \in P_{i, j}} \frac{1}{w_e}$, where $P_{i, j}$ is the set of edges that are on both the path from $v_i$ to $v$ and the path from $v_j$ to $v$. \end{lemma}